roberto1648/sampling-of-biased-physical-signals/README.md

 ![png](README_files/README_12_2.png)

-The "phases" above constitute our controlling inputs with which the shape of the laser can be manipulated, resulting in a large variety of possible fields E(t).
-Roughly, experimentally it is possible to produce ~100$^{640}$ = 10$^{1280}$ distinct pulse shapes by only modifying the spectral phase.
-This capability of producing a large number of potential samples makes pulse shaping attractive for machine learning applications.
+The pixel phases above constitute our controlling inputs.
+This results in an enormous variety of possible fields E(t).
+Roughly, it is possible to produce ~100$^{640}$ = 10$^{1280}$ distinct pulse shapes by only modifying the spectral phases.
+The potential for automatically producing a large number of labeled samples makes pulse shaping attractive for machine learning applications.

 ## 1.3 Laser-quantum system interaction